 At the beginning of 2018, I told myself to quit purchasing books unless I’ve read everything on my shelf.
 To no avail did I manage to fulfill this personal goal.
 My monthly entry will contain book titles and where to purchase them followed by a quick overview which is a summary I write.
-The number of books in every post will vary according to how I can successfully write an overview for each.
+The number of books in each post will vary according to how many I am able to read within the period.
 Without further ado, here are my picks for the month end of May.

 1. Red Queen by Victoria Aveyard